dduyds/Multi-Object-Classification-based-on-Deep-Learning-Models/README.md

 - Enhanced classifier layers
 - Refined mean and standard deviation calculations

-## 3. Combined Model: C-Tran + Positive-Only Label
+## 3. Combined Model: C-Tran + Single Positive Labels
-We experimented with integrating the Positive-Only Label model and C-Tran, aiming to combine simplified input labels with C-Tran’s ability to learn relationships between features and labels.
+We experimented with integrating the Single Positive Labels model and C-Tran, aiming to combine simplified input labels with C-Tran’s ability to learn relationships between features and labels.
 The input label vectors retain only one positive label, with others marked unknown.
 The label state embedding matrix S is set to uncertain states in the combined architecture.
 The model calculates losses over all labels, not just unknown ones.
 The feature extractor in C-Tran was replaced with that from the Positive-Only Label model, and the best-performing loss functions from the latter (ROLE, AN-LS, Huber) were tested.

 # Data Preprocessing Proposal
 To address image-related technical issues, we propose cropping images to remove as much background as possible while retaining main objects.
 Cropping regions are defined by top-left and bottom-right points.
 The cropped images are then used as training data to improve model efficiency.